Home Lab

 StartOS

-Download and installation instructions here.
+Download and installation instructions are here.

-here is their github page https://github.com/Start9Labs/start-os
+Here is their github page: https://github.com/Start9Labs/start-os

-and an interview with more detail https://www.youtube.com/watch?v=0n9DRGJWr_0
+and an interview with more detail: https://www.youtube.com/watch?v=0n9DRGJWr_0

 Gallery